 Listed in: Theater and Dance, as THDA-249

-Requisite: A previous movement course or permission of the instructor.
+Requisite: A previous movement course or consent of the instructor.
 Limited to 20 students.
-Spring semester.
-Professor Matteson.
+Fall semester.
+Professor Riegel.

 If Overenrolled: Priority to Amherst College students